nina-razmadze/ECommerce/readme.md

 - **react-router-dom**: With the help of react-router-dom, our application seamlessly navigates between views and gracefully handles client-side routing, providing a fluid user journey.

-- **win.macro**: For optimizing our bundle size, win.macro intelligently manages conditional imports, tailoring our app's performance to the specific platform, whether it's Windows or macOS.
+- **twin.macro**: For optimizing our bundle size, win.macro intelligently manages conditional imports, tailoring our app's performance to the specific platform, whether it's Windows or macOS.